 option takes an object with a single property representing the name of the resulting array, and the column or columns to select.

-const groupValues = await db.events
+const trees = await db.trees

 .array({